Hometown: Kearney, Neb. Alma Mater: Concordia University, Nebraska

 Ball started all four seasons during his playing career at Milligan.
 He helped the Buffaloes to two Appalachian Athletic Conference titles while earning all-conference recognition three times.
 He served as team captain for two years.
 The native of Chatham, England, received his bachelor of arts in political science with a minor in English from Milligan.
 He is pursuing a master’s in business administration from Concordia.

 Hometown: Southampton, England Alma Mater: Concordia University, Nebraska

-Nick Holmes completed his sixth season as an assistant men’s soccer coach at Concordia University in 2016.
+Nick Holmes completed his seventh season as an assistant men’s soccer coach at Concordia University in 2017.
 He served three years as an assistant for the Bulldog women’s soccer program from 2008-10.
-Over the past six seasons, Concordia men's soccer has won at least 10 games each year with a GPAC tournament title in 2015 and a conference tournament runner-up finishes in 2016 and 2017.
+Over the past seven seasons, Concordia men's soccer has won at least 10 games each year with a GPAC tournament title in 2015 and conference tournament runner-up finishes in 2016 and 2017.
 The 2017 team shattered the program record for wins in a season.

 Holmes has also lent his expertise to several local organizations, camps and clubs.
 He worked as a staff coach for the Capital Soccer Association from 2010-13 as well as a staff coach for Sporting Lincoln FC in 2013 and 2014.
 In addition, he has served as a residential camp staff coach at the University of Nebraska-Lincoln for three years (2012-14).

 Holmes holds a National Soccer Coaches’ Association of America (NSCAA) National Diploma and NSCAA Goalkeeping Level I and II diplomas.